Mattfrog12/Mean-Reversion-Trading-Strat/README.md

 There are many different metrics to look at, but we chose OOB score, accuracy, MDI score, and simply model returns to gauge how well the model performs.

+Remark: I wasn't sure where to mention this, but selection of the stocks used was done by ranking their lag-1 autocorrelation scores and taking any stock with a score below -.1.